/images/resources/architect/ai-agents/mcp-authorization-design.png

 API Architectures

-To expose API data to MCP clients, organizations may need to provide MCP servers that implement a Streamable HTTP Transport.
+To expose API data to MCP clients, organizations provide MCP servers.
 These HTTPS entry points must support authenticated API requests and implement authorization policies that align with AI security architecture principles.

 MCP servers can be a thin proxy layer, like an API gateway or utility API, that forwards requests to existing APIs.
 The following diagram shows an architecture where various types of clients use access tokens to call APIs.
 Both MCP clients and MCP servers need to use access tokens securely.